7 Advantages of Using CBD Capsules

 6.)
 CBD is Non-Addictive

-As previously mentioned, CBD has been shown to have anti-addictive properties, which may be beneficial to people weaning themselves off alcohol, tobacco, cocaine, or heroin.
+As previously mentioned, CBD capsules have been shown to have anti-addictive properties, which may be beneficial to people weaning themselves off alcohol, tobacco, cocaine, or heroin.
 In 2018, the World Health Organisation’s (WHO) Expert Committee on Drug Dependance (ECDD) published a critical review report on CBD and determined it to be non-addictive, with no withdrawal symptoms and to be well tolerated in the majority of individuals.
 Furthermore, the WHO ECDD suggested CBD should be removed from international drug control as it possesses no potential for abuse or dependence.

 7.)
 CBD can Reduce Depression and Anxiety